Want to claim 6 FREE stocks? Head over to Webull to get started.

 If you want to wait until your child has money set aside to teach them about investing, you could help them open a savings account.
 This would allow them to practice managing their money while working to save for investments in a few years.

-On the other hand, invested money earns higher returns than the saved money, although there is an element of risk involved in the former.
-If you think your child is ready to handle this concept of risk, or has enough money saved away to learn it on their own, it may be a good time to teach them about investing.
+On the other hand, invested money earns higher returns than saved money, although there is an element of risk involved in the former.
+If you think your child is ready to handle this concept of risk or has enough money saved away to learn it on their own, it may be a good time to teach them about investing.

-Asset classes for kids
+Asset Classes for Kids

-There are several avenues or asset classes for investment, such as stocks, bonds, commodities, currencies and the whole categories of derivatives.
+There are several avenues or asset classes for investment, such as stocks, bonds, commodities, currencies and whole categories of derivatives.
 The easiest asset class for kids is equity or stock.

 Stocks, however, are relatively risky compared to bonds, commodities such as gold and some safe haven currencies.
 However, children can connect better with stocks due to their association with companies, whose products and services children are familiar with.